Free Consultation: (941) 205-3535Tap to Call This Lawyer

 Biography

-I began my career as a prosecutor before dedicating the past 20 years exclusively to criminal and traffic defense law.
-My professional journey is distinguished by substantial jury trial experience, providing me with a profound comprehension of courtroom dynamics and defense tactics.
-As an advocate, I prioritize maintaining close communication with my clients, always striving to secure favorable outcomes for them.
+I started my career as a prosecutor, but for the past 20 years, I have dedicated myself exclusively to criminal and traffic defense law.
+My professional path is marked by significant jury trial experience, which has given me a deep understanding of courtroom dynamics and defense strategies.
+As an advocate, I make it a priority to maintain close communication with my clients, always aiming to achieve favorable outcomes for them.

 Education